Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 It's the awareness of the product that is important and that people are missing.
 In a sea of "free line value," people are branding themselves but not defining themselves with anything that actually costs money.

-There is a balance to the free and the paid but in 2016, those that define themselves as people with products to sell AND an interest in helping others will find success.
+There is a balance to the free and the paid, those that define themselves as people with products to sell AND an interest in helping others will find success.

 Effective Email Marketing